GziXnine/frontend-roadmap-revision/html/interview-questions.md

 ---

-**Tip:** Learn to use browser accessibility tools and screen readers in practice!
+**Tip:** Use browser accessibility tools and screen readers to test your work!